TalosTheMinoan/Dice-simulator/readme.md

 # Dice Rolling Simulator

-![Dice Simulator]
+![Dice]

 This is a Python-based dice rolling simulator with a graphical user interface (GUI).
 It allows you to simulate rolling a standard six-sided die and view the results.
 The program is designed to provide a user-friendly experience and can be customized to include additional features.

 ## Features

 - Graphical user interface (GUI) for simulating dice rolls.
+- User-friendly interface for rolling dice and viewing results.

+## Coming Soon

+We have exciting plans for the future of this project, including:

+- Adding animations for a more interactive experience.
+- Keeping track of the total score for multiple rolls.
+- Implementing a game based on dice rolls.
 - Realistic dice face images.

-- User-friendly interface for rolling dice and viewing results.
+Stay tuned for these upcoming features!

 ## Getting Started